Sabrinas Organizing

 Get your meal planning bins in order

-First, let's find a place for these meal planning bins.
-Meal planning bins can be placed in the fridge or the pantry, depending on where the majority of the items are located.
+First, let's find a place for these meal-planning bins.
+Meal planning bins can be placed in the fridge or the pantry (affiliate), depending on where most items are located.
 These bins can be acrylic or plastic, long or narrow, shallow or deep, and with color or clear.
-Stackable bins may be an issue if you have ingredients that are tall.
+Stackable bins may be an issue if you have tall ingredients.
 It's your choice!
-Below are some I found on Amazon (affiliate).
+Below are some I found on Amazon (affiliate) (affiliate).

-You can also add the phrase "Tonight's Dinner" to the front of the bin if you only want one in the pantry and one in the refrigerator.
-Note: you will need to pull out what you need for dinner the night before and place them into these bins if you do it this way.
+You can also add the phrase "Tonight's Dinner" to the front of the bin if you want only one in the pantry (affiliate) and one in the refrigerator.
+Note that if you do it this way, you will need to pull out what you need for dinner the night before and place it into these bins.

-After you get these bins in place in your fridge and/or pantry, it's now time for you to decide on your menu.
+After you install these bins in your fridge and/or pantry (affiliate), it's time to decide on your menu.

 Decide on the dinner meals you will pull from each week.

 This is where you need to do some investigating.
-Some people have go-to healthy meals each week; others (like my family) prefer variety each week.
-Creating an arsenal of healthy meals that you and your family love is key to keeping your family healthy, reducing time prepping, and be more money-conscious.
+Some people have go-to healthy meals each week; others (like my family) prefer variety.
+Creating an arsenal of healthy meals that you and your family love is key (affiliate) to keeping your family healthy, saving time on prep, and being more money-conscious.

-For one month, print out this page and write the recipes that your family enjoys.
+Print out this page for one month and write the recipes your family enjoys.
 This can be done seasonally as well.
-Some people, love to cook differently throughout the year.
-Some may want to use their grill more in the summer, others may want to use the slow cooker during the winter.
-You can make your own like the one below or do a screenshot of this one.
+Some people love to cook differently throughout the year.
+Some may want to use their grill more in the summer, while others may prefer the slow cooker (affiliate) during the winter.
+You can make your own, like the one below, or take a screenshot of it.

 Meals my family loves worksheet